-- The Gold Star Families Program works closely with the immediate family of service members who lost their lives in combat, assisting them in obtaining their benefits.
+- The Gold Star Families Program works closely with the immediate family of service members lost in combat, assisting them in obtaining their benefits.
 We serve as the Governor's Office liaison to coordinate and serve Gold Star Families regarding attendance at events held for their benefit and commemoration. - The Women Veterans Program provides a point of contact to navigate resources for women veterans across the entire state.
 In this role, the Senior Program Manager participates with the National Association of State Women Veteran Coordinators, leads discussions to develop outreach and service programs for their benefit, makes policy recommendations, and provides issue-specific support to Illinois' women veterans.
-In FY 2017, in partnership with the City of Chicago and McCormick Foundation, we hosted a Women and the Military Symposium to provide a forum for current, prior service members, military care-givers and military spouses to connect in one setting to begin the dialogue of creating and building stronger communities and stronger networks.
-During FY 2017, outreach efforts included events statewide such as special events hosted in partnership with the Chicago Sky, The Women's Business Development Center and Sephora.
-The Women's Vetrepreneurship Program served 64 new women veterans interested in starting their own business with 19 new business starts.
-The Women's Vetrepreneurship Program in conjunction with the Women's Business Development Center aims to provide an additional avenue for economic self-sufficiency for women veterans.
-The programs goal is to provide business development and entrepreneurial resources along with access to women veteran specific benefits and services. - The Illinois Veteran Business Program includes community outreach, engagement, training, and certification initiatives of the state.
+In fiscal year 2018, in partnership with the Prairie State College, McCormick Foundation and Aurora Veteran' Advisory Council, we hosted two Women and the Military Symposiums to provide a forum for current, prior service members, military care-givers and military spouses to connect in one setting to begin the begin the dialogue of creating and building stronger communities and stronger networks.
+During FY18, outreach efforts included hosting multiple outreach events statewide, which encompassed special events hosted in partnership with the Aurora Veterans Advisory Council. - The Illinois Veteran Business Program changed its program to be inclusive of community outreach, engagement, training, and certification initiatives of the state.
 The collaborative partnership between IDVA and Central Management Services (CMS) supports a joint mission to assist veterans and recently transitioned service members with access to information, resources, and technical assistance in becoming successful entrepreneurs.
-During FY17 outreach efforts to aspiring, emerging, and established entrepreneurs increased by 35% reaching more than 2,000 potential and existing business owners. - The Illinois Hires Heroes Consortium (IHHC) empowers and recognizes Illinois employers who know the great value veterans bring to the workplace and are considered "veteran-friendly".
-IHHC members commit to implementing veteran recruitment training, and retention practices.
+During FY18, outreach efforts to aspiring, emerging, and established entrepreneurs increased by 40%, reaching more than 2,500 potential and existing business owners.

+The Illinois Hires Heroes Consortium (IHHC) empowers and recognizes Illinois employers who know the great value veterans bring to the workplace and are considered "veteran-friendly".
+IHHC members commit to implementing veteran recruitment training and retention practices.
 IDVA and the Illinois Department of Employment Security (IDES) assist participants in meeting simple goals that will lead the employer on the path to recruiting and retaining high-quality veteran candidates.